 - Winnipeg, Manitoba - Festival du Voyageur;

 How Do I Apply for My Travel Visa?

-The Canadian visitors Visa allows you to enter and stay in Canada for up to 6 months.
-A single entry allows you to enter once while a multiple entry visa allows you to come and go as often as you please as long as the visa is valid for.
-As mentioned before, you Candian visa application processing times for visitors visas depends on where you are applying from and can take anywhere from 7 to 65 days.
+The Canadian Visitors Visa allows you to enter and stay in Canada for up to 6 months.
+A single entry allows you to enter once while a multiple entry visa allows you to come and go as often as you please as long as the visa is valid.
+As mentioned before, Canadian visa application processing times for visitors depends on where you are applying from and can take anywhere from 7 to 65 days.